muhammed-suhaid/Lumie/README.md

-# 💖 Lumie: Find Your Match, Feel the Connection ✨
+# 💖 Lumie: For The Ones Who Light Up Your World ✨

 ### Overview